Google BigQuery has become a dominant leader in the world of big data.

 For enterprise requirements and SLAs, contact sales.

-Development and maintenance of custom connectors at no additional cost and with fast turnaround times.
+Custom connectors at no additional cost and with fast turnaround times.

-Premium support for users on all plans.
+Premium support is available for users on all plans.

 Does not support data lakes.